Film 3: Advanced Pre-Production

 Permission Required: No

 Student filmmakers learn how to lay the groundwork for an advanced narrative, documentary, or experimental film or digital motion picture project.
-A variety of approaches to visual storytelling are examined from the concept to dramatic structures, character development, tone, and style.
-Each student develops a script for a seven- to ten-minute project based in or around New York City.
-In the second half of the course, students engage in a series of exercises that help them find the right artistic and practical approaches to their scripts while they continue refining their stories.
 They learn to develop a visual approach to written material.
-The important ways in which short films differ from full-length features are considered, and the workshop ends with shot breakdowns, planning, storyboarding, and location scouting.
-Prerequisite: Filmmaking Studio 1 or equivalent experience.
+In the first weeks of the course, the class examines a variety of approaches to visual storytelling, from the concept to dramatic structures, character development, tone, and style.
+Each student develops a script for a seven- to ten-minute film based in or around New York City.
+In the second half of the course, students engage in a series of exercises designed to help them find the right artistic and practical approaches to their scripts while they continue refining their stories.
+The important ways in which short films differ from full-length features are discussed.
+The workshop ends with shot breakdowns, planning, storyboarding, and location scouting.
+Prerequisite: Filmmaking Studio 2 or equivalent experience.
 This course must be taken before Film 4: Advanced Film Production.
-Note: This class was previously called Film 2: Advanced Pre-production and Development.
-Please do not repeat this course.
-Film 3 fulfills a requirement of the Certificate in Film Production.
+This course was formerly called Film 2: Advanced Preproduction and Development.
+If you have taken that course, do not take this one; it is the same course.